BillyBobFry/v7-interview-task/README.md

 ### Submission Guidelines

 - Please push your submission to a new branch on this repo
-- Use code comments to communicate any information you feel would be useful when reviewing
+- Use code comments to communicate any information you feel would be useful when reviewing, e.g:
+  - Things you might do differently if given more time
+  - Where you focused your effort
+  - Any assumptions you made
 - Please inform your contact within our talent team when you have pushed your branch